 Amy M. Boddy

-A postdoctoral fellow at Arizona State University.
+Assistant Research Professor at the Biodesign Institute, Arizona State University.
 She received her Ph.D. in Molecular Biology and Genetics from Wayne State University - School of Medicine in Detroit, Michigan.

 My research focuses broadly on evolutionary applications to human health and disease.
 My work is motivated by fundamental questions in life history theory.
 I use a combination of genomics, computational biology and evolutionary theory to help understand trade-offs between survival and reproduction across different levels of biological organization, from molecules to organisms and everything in between.

 An evolutionary perspective on maternal health and disease

 Previous literature paints a paradoxical picture on fetal cell’s influence on the maternal body.
 Our recent review on fetal microchimerism and maternal health/disease proposes numerous predictions on why we see this paradoxical effect.
 Through an evolutionary lens, the ecological context (each mothers body) is important for determining whether fetal cells may contribute to maternal health or disease.
 Drawing from this theory, we can now design more informed hypothesis driven experiments to explicitly test functional, regulatory and genetic dynamics of maternal-fetal interactions.

 Trade-offs between cellular proliferation and survival in cancer progression and treatment